 If you operate a central kitchen, you’ll need coverage to protect your expensive kitchen equipment from damage and breakdowns.
 You’ll want to protect costly industrial equipment like stoves, ovens, hoods, from mechanical failures, power surges, and other damage that could harm your ability to produce food for customers.

-Damage or breakdowns levy 2 costs on caterers:
+Machinery damage or breakdowns levy two significant costs on caterers:

 - Repair/replacement cost: Broken machines have to be fixed or replaced entirely.